lucprincen/website/content/post/2017-06-10-working-less.md

 **1\.
 Get a time-tracker**
 ![My hours this week](/images/timi1.png)
 I've been using [Timi](https://timiapp.com) for three years now and let me tell you: insights into how much you're working is everything!
 This got the ball rolling for me.
 This got me to admit that I had a problem.
-I'm happy to recommend Timi to anyone by the way, but they're a dutch startup and I don't think they offer an english version yet.
+I'm happy to recommend Timi to anyone by the way, but they're a Dutch startup and I don't think they offer an English version yet.

 In any case; the UI of Timi rocks.
 It's super easy: just like filling in a log since it's all just a textarea with very smart text interpretation.
 The lesson?
 Make sure your time-tracker is super easy to use.
 Don't let bad UI get in your way of creating a new habit.